TshepoShale/Python-Notes/README.md

 * Only one dot (.) character.
 Indicates the decimal starts after the dot (.) character.
 A ‘+’ or ‘−‘ character at the beginning of the string.
 This indicates that the number is either positive or negative.

+## Day 3:
+## Data Types:

+NB: Literals are an alternative to using variables.
+Literals are values that never change, i.e. they are a constant.
+Examples of literals:
+* ""\t""